tanelam/hiring-engineers/answers.md

 ![alt text](https://github.com/tanelam/hiring-engineers/blob/Tania_Aparicio-Solutions_Engineer/Images/VirtualBox-Installed.jpg)

-- Then, I sign up for Datadog to get access to my agent reporting metrics.
-An API key was provided to me in order to install Datadog Agent in my local machine.
+- Once the VirtualBox was up and running I used the command `vagrant ssh` to log into the to the newly started VirtualBox.
+Then, I sign up for Datadog to get access to my agent reporting metrics.
+An API key was provided to me in order to install Datadog Agent in my VirtualBox.

 ![alt text](https://github.com/tanelam/hiring-engineers/blob/Tania_Aparicio-Solutions_Engineer/Images/Datadog-Agent-Installed.jpg)